scharris/ts-react-express-skeleton/README.md

 for your account", add folder `C:\Apps\dev\nodejs` to the `Path` environment variable.

-## Run the application database
+### Setup database access
-This variant of the skeleton app uses a database to store the application data.
-Follow the instructions in `db/database-setup.md` to setup and run the application database before continuing.
+This variant of the skeleton app uses Oracle client library to access a remote database.
+See `db/database-client-library-setup.md` for instructions.
+Some steps may require administrator access.

 ## Install client and server node packages
 Start a new instance of PowerShell (so it will